-Known for her important research activities on Filipino women and migration, in the context of labor, marriage, and war, and in places such as Mindanao, Singapore and Germany.
+Known for her important research activities on Filipino women and migration, approved in the context of labor, nurse marriage, buy information pills and war, and in places such as Mindanao, Singapore and Germany.
 This award is in recognition of her exemplary works in science and technology.
 She employed qualitative methods to examine the experiences of oppression and agency of Filipina migrants in various circumstances of geographical movement.

 Dr. Arnado’s current research examines the gendered uses of money among the Philippine indigenous communities, with emphasis on women’s economic (in)dependency from men.
 The project obtained funding from the University of California, Irvine.

 In acknowledgment of her competence and achievements in the field of forensic studies, in particular, forensic DNA analysis and population genetics.
 Her commendable research activities and her involvement in forensic DNA typing have significantly helped the legal system in the resolution of civil and criminal cases.
 She is also involved in human remains identification, underscoring the importance of establishing the identity of unknown victims, thus, providing closure to their families.
 Her superior works in the field is widely recognized by international and local scientific communities.

 Ms. Calacal is continuing her advocacies to help others through her extensive research activities in forensics.
 She is presently a University Researcher under the DNA Analysis Laboratory, Natural Science Research Institute (NSRI) of the University of the Philippines, Diliman.